aadarsh-Dev23/birthday-bot-/README.md

 ---

-# Birthday Reminder with WhatsApp Integration
+# Birthday Wish with WhatsApp Integration

 This project is a Python-based Birthday Reminder system that automatically sends WhatsApp messages to remind users of birthdays on the current day.
 It uses `pywhatkit` for WhatsApp message automation and `pandas` for data manipulation.